by John Ellis

 All that is the background for my response when I first began seeing tweets and news stories popping up about the problematic nature of Mount Rushmore.
 Some have gone so far as to call for the faces to be dynamited off the side of the cliff.
 Initially, even as an individual who has supported the removal of all Confederate monuments and statues from public lands and properties my entire adult life (I’ve even marched and protested), my response was one of opposition.
 “Come on,” I thought, while mentally rolling my eyes.
 “That’s too far.”

 But is it?

 Too far, I mean.
 Is the removal of the faces of the four presidents gracing the side of a mountain cliff in South Dakota, by dynamite or through some other means, too far?

 After my initial, knee-jerk response, I settled in and thought about it.
 I’ll get to whatever other conclusions I have towards the end of this article, but while reflecting on the question, I concluded that it’s unethical for me to base my response solely on my existential connection to Mount Rushmore.
+My enjoyment of something is not necessarily an accurate ethical barometer.
 If I’m not even willing to listen to and consider the perspective, experience, and insight of others, what does that say about me?
 If that’s true of you, too, what does that say about you?
 About any of us?